 When you are young, you should aim for a breadth of experience before settling on a focus what you need to learn and develop is how to focus.

-Doing good work is good but having people who recognizes your talents and pushes you is even better.
+Doing good work is good but having people who recognize your talents and push you is even better.
 Being able to do that for yourself and others is the best.

 zhī bǐ zhī jǐ , bǎi zhàn bù dài